salesforce/lwc-rfcs/text/0000-node-reactions.md

 WeakMap<Node, { [key: string]: Array<keyOf Function> }>
 ```
 Following constraints govern the API usage:
     1. node param is required and has to be a Node
-2. node cannot be a shared node(document, body, head)
+    2. node cannot be a shared node(document, body, head) - This is just an optimization.
+Shared nodes are mostly managed by the browser and do not go through lifecycle events as frequently as regular DOM nodes.

 *The references to the Node will be weak so as to not interfere with garbage collection.
 The hooks are garbage collectible only when all the nodes they are associated with are garbage collected.*